abrdn European Logistics Income

 Riding out the storm

-abrdn European Logistics Income (ASLI) is riding out the storm of market valuation declines, with a focus on managing its portfolio and securing income.
-It has recently completed a number of letting renewals across its portfolio (see page 9) and uncapped, annual inflation-linked rental uplifts on two-thirds of its leases offer further promise.
-Evidence that valuations in the European logistics real estate sector are stabilising is growing, not least through the sale of an asset from ASLI’s portfolio at a small premium to book value, which should serve to support its net asset value (NAV).
+abrdn European Logistics Income’s (ASLI’s) manager is focused on riding out the storm of market valuation declines, with an emphasis on managing its portfolio and securing income.
+It has recently completed a number of letting renewals across its portfolio (see page 9) and uncapped, annual inflation-linked rental uplifts on two-thirds of its leases offer further potential for rental uplifts.
+ASLI’s manager says that evidence that valuations in the European logistics real estate sector are stabilising is growing, not least through a sale from ASLI’s portfolio at a small premium to book value, which could serve to support its NAV.

-The sale of the mid-box property in Leon, northern Spain, formed part of the group’s strategic pivot to urban logistics properties, where the supply-demand dynamic is favourable and rental growth prospects are strong.
-The transaction improves the company’s cash position (thereby lowering its loan-to-value ratio – LTV) and reduces the company’s all-in interest rate to 1.97% – one of the lowest in the real estate sector (with its first refinancing event not until mid-2025).
+The sale of the mid-box property in Leon, northern Spain, formed part of the group’s strategic pivot to urban logistics properties, where the manager believes that the supply-demand dynamic is favourable and rental growth prospects are strong.
+The transaction improves the company’s cash position (thereby lowering its LTV) and reduces the company’s all-in interest rate to 1.97% – one of the lowest in the real estate sector (with its first refinancing event not until mid-2025).

 Mid box and urban logistics across Europe